-Besides making you sick and possibly causing long-term and long-lasting diseases and illnesses, infected run-off water from farming is also particularly dangerous to infants.
-A federal report has even shown that drinking agricultural run-off contaminated water can lead to ‘blue baby syndrome,’ an oftentimes fatal condition, in very young infants.
+Besides making you sick and possibly causing long-term and long-lasting diseases and illnesses, infected farm run-offs is also particularly dangerous to infants.
+A federal report has even shown that drinking farm run-offs contaminated water can lead to ‘blue baby syndrome,’ an oftentimes fatal condition, in very young infants.
 And, even if no lives are on the line, the agricultural run-off water often has a bad taste and a bad odor in drinking water.

 Despite the risks, there is much that can be done to ensure the safety of your drinking water if you live near a farm.
 The first thing that you should do is be knowledgeable about the problem.
 You can’t protect yourself from contaminated water if you don’t know what exactly it is, where it is likely to occur, and what specific chemicals are commonly found.
 Furthermore, and building off of this, it is important that you are aware of the farming practices used by the farms near your home.
 Understand which chemicals, pesticides, herbicides, fertilizers, and so on they use.

-You can further protect yourself from contaminated runoff from farms in private wells by being careful with any and all water you consume.
+You can further protect yourself from contaminated farm run-offs in private wells by being careful with any and all water you consume.
 Consider purifying your water on a daily basis.
 Many people also add small amounts of fluorine or chlorine to their well water.
 Possibly the absolute best way to protect yourself from this problem is by having a health professional or toxicologist visit your home.
 They can help define the risk and set up ways to ensure your safety.

-Run-off from farming polluting private wells is definitely becoming an increasingly large problem but it isn’t a problem that is out of control – yet.
-The best thing that you can do for now is to continue learning more about the problem, monitor your water supply, and take safe purification precautions even when you don’t think the water is contaminated.
+Farm run-offs is polluting private wells which is definitely becoming an increasingly large problem but it isn’t a problem that is out of control – yet.
+The best thing that you can do for now is to continue learning more about the problem, monitor your water supply, and take safe water purification precautions even when you don’t think the water is contaminated.
 If you do these things, you will be able to keep your family healthy and happy.